 Jessica Simor QC, barrister, Matrix Chambers, London

-Elizabeth Steiner, Judge, European Court of Human Rights
+Elizabeth Steiner, Judge at the European Court of Human Rights emerita

 Philip Sutherland, Professor, Stellenbosch University Faculty of Law